dark-loop/functions-authorize/src/in-proc/README.md

           options.ClientId = "<my-client-id>";
           // ... more options here
         })
-        // This is important as Bearer scheme is used by the platform .AddJwtFunctionsBearer(options =>
+        // This is important as Bearer scheme is used by the runtime
+        // and no longer supported by this framework.
+        .AddJwtFunctionsBearer(options =>
         {
           options.Audience = "<my-audience>";